Tracy-30/nts/README.md

 ## Inference

-To make model inference, we also provide a infer.ipynb file to show some examples.
+To make model inference, we also provide a inference.ipynb file to show some examples.